Actindo-AG/Documentation/Channels/UserInterface/07c_Logging.md

 ![Logging](../../Assets/Screenshots/Channels/Settings/Logging/Logging.png "[Logging]")

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
-    Activate this toggle to apply the default minimum log level **Notice**.
+    Enable this toggle to apply the default minimum log level **Notice**.
 The *Min log level* field is locked.
-Deactivate the toggle to unlock the *Min log level* field and select a different minimum log level.
-By default, this toggle is active.
+Disable the toggle to unlock the *Min log level* field and select a different minimum log level.
+By default, this toggle is enabled.

 - [SAVE]
     Click this button to save the selected minimum log level.